 Revenue: $70 - $110 million USD / year

-A modern, more advanced Ideal Customer Profile based on both firmographic and technographic data can look something like this:
+An advanced Ideal Customer Profile based on both firmographic and technographic data looks like this:

 Characteristics: High digitalization

 Buying signal: invest heavily in new technology, has recently hired a new CTO or implemented a new technical tool

 What Company Data is Most Relevant for You?